 (Adapted from an article “Student Gardens Leaf Out” published in the Fall 2003 issue of The Forum, the newsletter of the AOM Alliance.)

-Botanical Studies for Oriental Medicine is the new, improved name for the Student Gardens program established by High Falls Gardens in 2001.
+Botanical Studies in Oriental Medicine is the new, improved name for the Student Gardens program established by High Falls Gardens in 2001.
 Now at least fifteen of the U.S. colleges of Acupuncture and Oriental Medicine have gardens in various stages of development, each one with its own unique character but most growing the same Asian medicinal plants.

 The central goal of the program is to give every student of Oriental Medicine the opportunity for hands-on contact with the medicinal plants they are learning to combine into formulas and dispense to patients.
 In that learning process, their questions lead into important, related subjects: the need for worldwide conservation, cultivation and sustainability, and the economic and social aspects of how plants are recognized and valued for their healing properties.